KauanAfonso/BlackJack---Python/README.md

 # BlackJack---Python
 BlackJack in python.
-First code totally at English
+My first code totally at English!